iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 Creating secondary IP address to VPC subnet.
 There are two ways

 - Managed by GKE(by default): GKE will create and manage the IP ranges for you.
 User just need to provide the CIDR *for eg: 10.1.0.0/16 pod or 10.2.0.0/20 for service* or we can also mention the subnet mask only *for eg: /16 and /20 for pod and service respectively*
 - User managed: Create the secondary ranges in the subnet and then create the cluster.
+Refer: example/08-vpc-with-gke

 > Also if we don't provide the secondary address for the pod, it will automatically calculate based on the **maximum pod per node** under network section.